Alfareiza/scrap-western-currency-and-tweet/README.md

 - Httpx: Make a GET request to an AWS API Gateway in order to make the tweet.
 - Selenium: Scrap the site.
 - Rocketry: Schedule the task to make all the process.
 - Tweepy: Handle the twitter api.
-So, It makes the tweet.
+So, It post the tweet.

 #### Stack of Technologies
 - Replit: Hold the project online.
 - Uptimerobot: Keep the project alive using the replit url, previously generated with Flask.
-- AWS Lambda: Handle the possibility of make the tweet, reading the bucket for updated information.
+- AWS Lambda: Handle the possibility of post the tweet, reading the bucket for updated information.
 - AWS S3: Store the csv file with the scraped information.
 - AWS API Gateway: Trigger that call de AWS Lambda function.